jokerjosue/PrivateTalk/README.md

 ---

 Questions, suggestions, or feedback?
-Open an issue or see [Bitcointalk Topic].
+Open an issue or see [Bitcointalk Topic](https://bitcointalk.org/index.php?topic=5547913.msg65520925#msg65520925).
+If you liked the project and want to support (or buy me a beer), I accept donations in BTC: bc1q9f2dhfdrzruyecfwea3n6nt2nuaj6htzgke5q2